jbobbylopez/hi/ROADMAP.md

 These are ideas that seem nice or useful, but may be a bit too ambitions to take on, may go against the "Guiding Principles" above, or may not actually be that useful.

-However I'm still interested in do them, and one day I may just sit down and hammer out a solution for it, so who knows!
+However I'm still interested in doing them.
+One day I may just sit down and hammer out a solution for it, who knows!

 #### Design Improvements / User Experience ####